redhat-cop/operationalizing-openshift-lab/README.md

 ### Initializing the GitOps Workflow

-Now we can set up eunomia to monitor a repo of configs, which in turn will apply configs to set up our cluster.
+Now we can set up Eunomia to monitor a repo of configs, which in turn will apply configs to set up our cluster.
 Eunomia provides a CR called a `GitOpsConfig` to set up a monitor on a repository.
 You can examine the one we're going to use at [templates/cluster-gitops.yaml](templates/cluster-gitops.yaml).
 Let's use Applier to roll out the config.

     git clone https://github.com/redhat-cop/operationalizing-openshift-lab
     cd operationalizing-openshift-lab